jackjia-ibm/license-tool/README.md

 # license-tool

-Validate license header, or modify license
+A tool to validate license header, or modify license of target file.